FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/mobile/native-login-form-to-fusionauth-jwts-refresh-tokens.md

 ---
 layout: advice
-title: Mobile login to FusionAuth
-subtitle: Using JWTs and refresh tokens
+title: Mobile login to FusionAuth with JWTs and refresh tokens
-description: An explanation of mobile application login using a native login form that submits directly to FusionAuth and uses JWTs and refresh tokens
+description: An explanation of mobile application login using a native login form that submits directly to FusionAuth with JWTs and refresh tokens
 header_dark: true
 image: advice/types-of-logins-article.png
 category: Authentication